Bo and Me

 Today is Bo Jackson’s 48th birthday.
-This is my present to him.
 I never got to interview Bo for my story in Auburn Magazine.
 It sucks.
 And it doesn’t make much sense.
 Bo’s down here a lot these days.
 Commencement addresses.
 Auburn Creed commercials.
 Roaming the sidelines.
 He’s practically the new Aubie.
-God knows how many interviews with him I’ve seen roll across Google Alerts since the Arkansas game, which was when I just knew destiny would bring us together, being right before my deadline and all (he talked to at least two reporters actually at the game).
-But his business manager was less than accommodating (I won’t go into details), and so I’d like to think that he didn’t agree to an interview with his school’s alumni magazine only because he didn’t know his school’s alumni magazine (and his biggest fan) wanted an interview.
+God knows how many interviews with him I’ve seen roll across Google Alerts since the Arkansas game, which was when I just knew destiny would bring us together, being right before my deadline and all.
+He talked to at least two reporters actually at the game.
+Alas, his business manager—I won’t go into details—was less than accommodating.
+So I’d like to think that he didn’t agree to an interview with his school’s alumni magazine only because he didn’t know his school’s alumni magazine (and his biggest fan) wanted an interview.
 Whatever the reason, I’ve stopped worrying about it… which for obvious reasons, isn’t so hard these days.

 Dear Bo,

-Pat Dye, his college coach, says he looks at him not as a player but as man – an Auburn man whose accomplishments as a husband and a daddy and a business man and as a student who came back to Auburn despite the millions he was making as the world’s greatest athlete in order to finish his degree and fulfill a promise to the mama he loved so much are more deserving of my obsession than any damn touchdown or home run, and tells me that I should look at him the same way.
-And I begin to worry and wonder sitting there on coach’s back porch with only three days before deadline, with only three days left with a chance to interview The Ball Player about what happened 25 years ago on the playing field and in New York at the Downtown Athletic Club (and every day before and since, if he’ll let me), if I’m the only child of the 80s whose deep down, Dye-Hard, spine-tingling identity as an Auburn fan is tied to the very real possibility, all jokes and anecdotes and statistics aside, that once upon a time, Bo Jackson might really have been more than a man.
+Pat Dye says he looks at him not as a player, but as a man – an Auburn man whose accomplishments as a husband and a daddy and a businessman and as a student who came back to Auburn to finish his degree (despite the millions he was making as the world’s greatest athlete) and fulfill a promise to the mama he loved so much are more deserving of my awe than any damn touchdown or home run.
+He tells me that I should look at him that way.
+And I begin to worry and wonder sitting there on Coach’s back porch with only three days before deadline, with only three days left with a chance to interview The Ball Player about what happened 25 years ago on the field and at the Downtown Athletic Club (and what happened every day before and since, if he’ll let me)… I begin to worry and wonder if I’m the only child of the ’80s whose deep down, Dye-Hard, spine-tingling identity as an Auburn fan is tied to the very real possibility, all jokes and anecdotes and statistics aside, that once upon a time, the guy who ran sideways on the backfield wall and broke baseball bats over his leg (and head) and did back flips while waist deep in a pool (and a lake) might really have been more than a man, Coach…

 Coach leans back in his rocking chair and looks at me.
-He smiles.
+He leans forward and smiles.

-I couldn’t feel my legs for a few days and I still get emotional over how much sense life made the day I got the email.
-I knew this assignment wasn’t a guarantee that I’d get to rent a car and have that GPS excitement of finding your house and texting the fam “Bo or bust!” at a red-light, or that maybe we’d hit it off so well on the phone that you’d insist on picking me up at O’Hare and then we’d do the Chicago pizza thing straight from there and after you stopped laughing at some joke I made about Pat Dye’s cough or something, you might might might just say “no, don’t waste money on a hotel”… but that was the daydream.
-We’d go back to your house and watch the ’83 Iron Bowl or the ’89 All-Star game, and I wondered what I would journal about on the night in Bo Jackson’s guest room.
+I still get emotional over how much sense life made the day I got the email.
+I knew this assignment wasn’t a guarantee that I’d get to rent a car and have that GPS excitement of finding your house and texting the fam “Bo or bust!” at a red light, or that we’d maybe hit it off so well on the phone that you’d insist on picking me up at O’Hare, and then we’d do the Chicago pizza thing straight from there, and after you stopped laughing at some joke I made about Pat Dye’s cough or something, you might might MIGHT just say “no, don’t waste money on a hotel.”
+I knew that wasn’t a guarantee, but that was the daydream.
+We’d go back to your house and watch the ’83 Iron Bowl or the ’89 All-Star game, stuff like that, and I wondered what I would journal about on the night I spent in Bo Jackson’s guest room.
 “Are you there, God?
 It’s me, Jeremy.
 I’ve made it.
 Thank you.”
-I told everyone who’d listen to me gush about it that I really couldn’t imagine God allowing me to think I was probably going to interview Bo Jackson and that Auburn Magazine was going to pay me for it only to not have it happen.
-“But,” I’d say, “stranger things have happened” – for instance, a man has run sideways on a wall after catching a fly ball, a man has broken several baseball bats over his leg and at least one over his head, a man has done a standing back flip while waist deep in either a pool or a lake (depending on who you talk to – but it was a lake, right?).
+I told everyone who’d listen to me gush about it that I really couldn’t imagine God allowing me to think I was probably going to interview Bo Jackson and that Auburn Magazine was going to pay me for it only for it to not happen.

-On the Saturday after I got the assignment, Jennie, my wife, was making pancakes and my five-year-old daughter Sadie was walking around in her pajamas singing songs and when she came in to my office to tell me that breakfast was ready, she opened the door and saw me at the computer, crying, and shouted “Mommy, Daddy’s watching a video of Bo Jackson again.”
+On the Saturday after I got the assignment, Jennie was making pancakes, and our five-year-old daughter Sadie was walking around in her pajamas singing songs, and when she came in to my office to tell me that breakfast was ready, she opened the door and saw me at the computer, crying, and shouted “Mommy, Daddy’s watching a video of Bo Jackson again.”

-I put her in my lap and we watched him run over and over and over Brian Bosworth.
-Sadie knows a lot about Bo Jackson, like everyone who is reading this story: that he was Auburn’s greatest running back ever and won the Heisman Trophy 25 years ago, but who chose to, like the poster said, “Hit” for the Kansas City Royals instead of “Run” for Tampa Bay Buccaneers (I really did tell her all this) and then made the national media resent his talent even more by somehow landing a contract with the Los Angeles Raiders that allowed him to do both until his hip popped out of socket after a routine tackle by Cincinatti Bengal Kevin Walker who Wikipedia remembers only as the last guy to tackle Bo Jackson.
+I put her in my lap and we watched all the highlights.
+“Look at him, Sadie.”
+Sadie knows a lot about Bo Jackson, like everyone who is reading this story—that he was Auburn’s greatest running back ever and won the Heisman Trophy 25 years ago, but who chose to, like one of those classic posters said, “Hit” for the Kansas City Royals instead of “Run” for the Tampa Bay Buccaneers—I really did tell her all this—and then made the national media resent his talent even more by somehow landing a contract with the Los Angeles Raiders that allowed him to do both until his hip popped out of socket while being tackled by Cincinnati Bengal Kevin Walker, who Wikipedia remembers only as the last guy to tackle Bo Jackson.
 (Sadie cried when I told her.)

 “Daddy, who’s faster – you or Bo Jackson?”